 This course offers the Criminal Justice graduate student the opportunity to identify, analyze and discuss the most prevalent issues affecting the delivery of criminal justice and public safety services today.
 Students will examine the civic responsibilities of criminal justice professionals and the challenges facing our contemporary criminal justice system, while also developing an understanding of the key criminal justice theories.

-This course will emphasize the principles of strategic management, ethical leadership, and community involvement as they apply to a public safety organization.
-The course will focus on the student's development of leadership qualities that address the difficult questions, such as risk management and budgetary constraints, faced by public safety leaders.
-[Note: Equate with JUS-603]
+This course will emphasize the principles of strategic management, ethical leadership, and community involvement as they apply to a public safety organization within the criminal justice system.
+The course focuses on the student's development of leadership qualities that address the difficult questions, such as risk management and budgetary constraints, faced by public safety leaders.

 This course focuses on the relationship between prevailing criminological theories and the development and implementation of public policy.
 Students will learn how to evaluate policy recommendations and their effect on a range of public safety organizations.

 This course promotes the value of using both quantitative and qualitative research methods in leadership, planning and decision-making.
-Students will learn how to forge data-driven strategies for effective criminal justice problem-solving.
-[Note: Equate with JUS-604]
+Students learn how to forge data-driven strategies for effective criminal justice problem-solving.

 This survey course introduces the analysis, interpretation, and management of conflict in contemporary organizational settings.
 Using interdisciplinary lenses, the course explores systemic, interpersonal, and other causes of conflict; conflict's influence on workplace communication and decision-making; and the relationship between conflict, leadership, and career advancement.